leanprover/lean4/src/lake/README.md

   "https://github.com/leanprover-community/mathlib4.git"
 ```

 The next run of `lake build` (or refreshing dependencies in an editor like VSCode) will clone the mathlib repository and build it.
-Information on the specific revision cloned will then be saved to `lake-manifest.json` to enable reproducibility.
+Information on the specific revision cloned will then be saved to `lake-manifest.json` to enable reproducibility (i.e., ensure the same version of mathlib is used by future builds).
 To update `mathlib` after this, you will need to run `lake update` -- other commands do not update resolved dependencies.

-For a theorem proving packages which depend on `mathlib`, you can also run `lake new <package-name> math` to generate a package configuration file that already has the `mathlib` dependency (and no binary executable target).
+For theorem proving packages which depend on `mathlib`, you can also run `lake new <package-name> math` to generate a package configuration file that already has the `mathlib` dependency (and no binary executable target).

+**NOTE:** For mathlib in particular, you should run `lake exe cache get` prior to a `lake build` after adding or updating a mathlib dependency.
+Otherwise, it will be rebuilt from scratch (which can take hours).
+For more information, see mathlib's [wiki page](https://github.com/leanprover-community/mathlib4/wiki/Using-mathlib4-as-a-dependency) on using it as a dependency.

 ### Syntax of `require`